Four months with the Sense sleep tracking system from Hello Inc. haven’t made me a “better sleeper”.

 The app is beautifully designed, but it only gives you a very high-level overview of your Sleep Scores and duration on average every weekday.
 You can’t dig down into the data and identify any real problems.

 The data recorded by Sense is only available through the app.
 I use both the FitBit pedometer and Google Fit through my Android Wear watch and only have the apps installed to collect data.
-I always use the Web portals to actually look at the data.
-I prefer having all the graphs on a larger screen where you actually have some room to see trends and the big picture.
-Your sleep data being walled off inside an app with no option to view it or export it to a larger format feels like an unnecessary limitation.
+I always use the Web portals to look at the data.
+I prefer having all the graphs on a larger screen where you’ve some room to see trends and the big picture.
+Your sleep data is walled off inside an app with no option to view it or export it to a larger format feels like an unnecessary limitation.

 The Back button will as often as not quit the app and not take you back to the previous screen within the app.
 Something users on Android will find most annoying.

 The app asks you to provide some generic data like your age, height, and weight.
-Other than that there aren’t really any options available.
+Other than that there aren’t any options available.
 Except for one option called “Enhanced Audio”.
-It’s not really explained why this is an option nor why it’s disabled by default.
-The little documentation that is available doesn’t explicitly state that enabling it will have any consequences.
+It’s not explained why this is an option nor why it’s disabled by default.
+The little documentation that’s available doesn’t explicitly state that enabling it will have any consequences.

 It’s a beautifully designed product that was rushed to market before being finished to meet the expectations and delivery promise made to the Kickstarter crowd who bought into and preordered the product.
-I really think the designers and engineers at Hello Inc. can make a great sleep tracking product with what they’ve shown with the Sense.
-The Sense, however, is not it.
+I think the designers and engineers at Hello Inc. can make a great sleep tracking product with what they’ve shown with the Sense.
+The Sense, however, isn’t it.

-After using the Sense system or three months I have learned that I go to bed way too late, sleep way too little, and that I’m quite restless before I fall asleep and then remain motionless for the remainder of the night. … but I did kind of know all of that already.
+After using the Sense system or three months I’ve learned that I go to bed way too late, sleep way too little, and that I’m quite restless before I fall asleep and then remain motionless for the remainder of the night. … but I did kind of know all of that already.
 It hasn’t enabled nor encouraged me to change in any way.
-There haven’t even been a placebo effect or attitude change towards my sleeping.
-Well, except that I avoid touching the bed before actually going to sleep to avoid setting off the tracker prematurely.
+There hasn’t even been a placebo effect or attitude change towards my sleeping.
+Well, except that I avoid touching the bed before going to sleep to avoid setting off the tracker prematurely.